TheWat00cher/Social-Media-Clone/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support, email kumarbhaweshjha169@gmail.com or create an issue in the repository.

 ---

-**Built with ❤️ using the MERN Stack**
+**Built with ❤️ using the MERN Stack By Bhawesh**